COVID-19 – Pregnancy Advice

 - Your work involves contact – you should speak to your employer and ask how they will protect you.
 After 28 weeks you should not have direct contact.

-- Keep 2 metres away from anyone you do not live with.
+- Keep at least 1 metre away from anyone you do not live with.

 - Get someone else to do any essential shopping if possible.
-Avoid public transport.
+Avoid public transport if you can.

 - Work form home if at all possible – your employer should support you to do this.